 With BitSight for Security Performance Management, customers are given access to Attack Surface Analytics.
 Attack Surface Analytics specifically helps program managers discover hidden assets and cloud instances on your network.
 BitSight then will assess the discovered areas of shadow IT for their inherent risk to your business, and then help bring them into line with your corporate security policies.

-If you’re curious about what shadow IT is lurking in your network, you can request an Attack Surface Analytics demo with BitSight today.
+If you’re curious about what shadow IT is lurking in your network, you can request an Attack Surface Analytics report with BitSight today.